 - C.5.
 Change in Discharge: All discharges authorized herein shall be consistent with the terms and conditions of this permit.
 The discharge of any pollutant identified in this permit more frequently than or at a level in excess of that authorized shall constitute a violation of the permit.
 Any anticipated facility expansions or treatment modifications which will result in new, different, or increased discharges of pollutants must be reported by submission of a new application or, if such changes will not violate the effluent limitations specified in this permit, by notice to the permit issuing authority of such changes.
 Any changes to the permitted treatment facility must comply with Nevada Administrative Code (NAC) 445A.283 to 445A.285.
 Pursuant to NAC 445A.231 through NAC 445A.263, the permit may be modified to specify and limit any pollutants not previously limited. - C.6.
 Facilities Operation-Proper Operation and Maintenance: The Permittee shall at all times maintain in good working order and properly operate all treatment and control facilities, collection systems, and pump stations installed or used by the Permittee to achieve compliance with the terms and conditions of this permit.
-Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate taboratory and process controls, including appropriate quality assurance/quality control procedures. - C.7.
-Adverse impact-Duty to Mitigate: The Permittee shall take all reasonable steps to minimize releases to the environment resulting from noncompliance with any effluent limitations specified in this permit, including such accelerated or additional monitoring as necessary to determine the nature and impact of the non-complying discharge.
+Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls, including appropriate quality assurance/quality control procedures. - C.7.
+Adverse Impact-Duty to Mitigate: The Permittee shall take all reasonable steps to minimize releases to the environment resulting from noncompliance with any effluent limitations specified in this permit, including such accelerated or additional monitoring as necessary to determine the nature and impact of the non-complying discharge.
 The Permittee shall carry out such measures, as reasonable, to prevent significant adverse impacts on human health or the environment.
-If the monitoring program (as required by this permit) identifies exceedances of ambient water quality standards at the boundary of the mixing zone, the Permittee shall notify the Division of the exceedances and describe any mitigation measures being implemented as part of the quarterly monitoring report requirements.
+If the monitoring program (as required by this permit) identifies exceedances of ambient water quality standards at the boundary of the mixing zone, the Permittee shall notify the Division of the exceedances and describe any mitigation measures being implemented as part of the quarterly monitoring report requirements. - C.8.
+Noncompliance, Unauthorized Discharge, Bypass and Upset - C.8.1.

-- C.8.1.
 Any diversion, bypass, spill, overflow or discharge of treated or untreated wastewater from wastewater treatment or conveyance facilities under the control of the Permittee to navigable waters is prohibited except as authorized by this permit or in accordance with the Division's Spill Reporting Policy.
 The Division may take enforcement action for a diversion, bypass, spill, overflow, or discharge of treated or untreated wastewater to waters of the state except as authorized by this permit or in accordance with the Division's Spill Reporting Policy.
-In the event the Permittee has knowledge that a diversion, bypass, spill, overflow or discharge not authorized by this permit or in accordance with the Division's Spill Reporting Policy.
-In the event the Permittee has knowledge that a diversion, bypass, spill, overflow or discharge not authorized by this permit or in accordance with the Division's Spill Reporting Policy.
-In generating Policy is probable, the Permittee shall notify the Administrator immediately. - C.8.2.
+In the event the Permittee has knowledge that a diversion, bypass, spill, overflow or discharge not authorized by this permit or in accordance with the Division's Spill Reporting Policy is probable, the Permittee shall notify the Administrator immediately. - C.8.2.
 The Permittee shall notify the Administrator within twenty-four (24) hours of any diversion, bypass, spill, upset, overflow or release of treated or untreated discharge from wastewater treatment or conveyance facilities under the control of the Permittee other than that which is authorized by the permit or in accordance with the Division's Spill Reporting Policy.
 A written report shall be submitted to the Administrator within five (5) days of diversion, bypass, spill, overflow, upset or discharge, detailing the entire incident including: - C.8.2.1.
 Time and date of discharge; - C.8.2.2.
-Exact location and estimated amount of discharge;
+Exact location and estimated amount of discharge: